In 2016-2017 film activity brought in approximately £1.9 million to the local economy. Recent movies filmed in Waverley include:

 Filming on roads and pavements

 You need a license to film on public highways, managed by Surrey County Council.
-For more details on how to apply, visit the Surrey Film Office website.
+For more details on how to apply, visit the Surrey Film Office.

 Looking to use a drone?